 For all boats, tickets can be purchased at stands found at most of the piers, or from ticket collectors on board.
 Note that if you pay for a tourist boat ticket beforehand, you won’t be able to hop on an orange flag if it arrives first.
 At least this is the case at the busy Sathorn pier, where officials keep passengers stuck in separate queues until the respective boats arrive.
 Hint: instead of prepaying, sit down on a bench and join the line for whichever boat happens to arrive first.

 If paying on the boat, have your money ready and be polite to the collectors, even if they’re not polite to you.
 They hold down one of the more frazzling jobs in one of Asia’s most chaotic cities.
 All of the boats can get crowded, and it’s a quick and chaotic rush to get on and off the orange flag and local boats; do keep a solid handle on your valuables and your footing.

 Also, obey the ticket collectors when they scream, “WALK INSIDE!”
-We know it can seem like a good idea to linger at the far back of the boat, where it’s easy to see out the sides and stay close to the exit, but by doing this you’ll clog up the already narrow entryways and annoy the locals to no end (yes, that includes us).
+We know it can seem like a good idea to linger at the far back of the boat, where it’s easy to see out the sides and stay close to the exit, but by doing this you’ll clog up the already narrow entryways and annoy the locals.
 Even when all seats are taken, you can usually avoid being squished up against strangers by moving all the way up towards the front.
 On the more spacious tourist boats, you can go all the way up onto the bow for unobstructed views.